Ernest James Goddard: Career

 Goddard was interested in many social questions.
 Following WW1, racial tensions in South Africa increased.
 Despite making his zoology department the largest in South Africa, and being selected to join the Quest expedition to Antarctica as an oceanographer and marine biologist in 1922, Goddard applied for the Chair of Biology at the University of Queensland and was successful, taking up the post in 1923.

 At Brisbane, Goddard was an active organiser and public speaker, promoting science in the public arena though lectures and newspaper publicity.
 He was especially interested in agricultural and economic biology, particularly entomology.
 He spoke on the use of cactoblastis in prickly pear eradication and was supervisor of the Bunchy Top Investigation committee, investigating this disease in bananas, in 1924.

 Goddard became the first Dean of the Faculty of Agriculture in 1927.
 He then became involved with the establishment of a Faculty of Medicine, especially a degree in Dentistry.
 After many years of negotiation and with Goddard defending his department's biology courses in the Dentistry Diploma course, the Faculty of Dentistry was established in 1935 with Goddard as the first dean.
 From 1931, Goddard worked toward establishing a Medical School, even getting the Masonic Lodge to donate their old building for an Anatomy School.
 In 1935, Goddard acted as spokesman on a visit to the Queensland Premier, William Forgan Smith, and was so persuasive that it was announced in Parliament the next day that a Faculty of Medicine would be established in 1936.

-Other programs Goddard worked upon included establishing a Physiotherapy course, which came into being after the Faculty of Medicine was approved.
+Other programs Goddard worked upon included establishing a physiotherapy course, which came into being after the Faculty of Medicine was approved.
 He was particularly keen to establish a marine biology station in Queensland and attempted to persuade the University Senate to purchase Dunk Island in 1927, and continued to put forward a number of island options over the next 20 years.
 Glass houses and laboratories for plant pathology, entomology and an insectarium were acquired through grant money and a forestry course commenced in 1924.

+From 1936 to 1939 he was seconded to the Queensland Department of Agriculture and Stock as science coordinating officer.

+In a paper to the zoology section of the A.N.Z.A.A.S, Goddard appealed for "an end to anthropocentrism in the study of Man.
+Instead he called for the "discovery, elucidation and dissemination of principles that will enable us to envisage with scientific precision the interdependence and inter-reaction of the animal organism or individual and its environment".

+Other activities

 Goddard helped form the Entomological Society of Queensland in 1923.
-He was President of the Royal Society of Queensland in 1927, the Queensland Naturalists' Club, and the Australian-American Association.
+He was president of the Royal Society of Queensland in 1927, the Queensland Naturalists' Club, and the Australian-American Association.
 He was Chairman of the Queensland branch of the Australian Institute of Agricultural Science.
-From 1936–1939 he was seconded to the Queensland Department of Agriculture and Stock as science coordinating officer.

-In a paper to the zoology section of the A.N.Z.A.A.S, Goddard appealed for "an end to anthropocentrism in the study of Man.
-Instead he called for the "discovery, elucidation and dissemination of principles that will enable us to envisage with scientific precision the interdependence and inter-reaction of the animal organism or individual and its environment".